Dental Implants Lifespan…and Key Maintenance Tips

 Q: What happens to a “failed” dental implant?

 A local anesthetic is usually used during dental implant insertion, making the process comfortable.
-Some discomfort can occur after the procedure, although painkillers can help.
+Once the anesthetic wears off, you may feel some pain.
+Although painkillers can help, some discomfort can occur after the procedure.

 Bridges